 There’s no reason why you can’t make simple changes to make a rented house feel like home.
-We have spent years renting, yet we have both owned too and in many ways renting can be preferable to owning your own place.
+We have spent years renting, yet we have both owned too.
+I have also rented out my own place for a while in between moving areas and one of the most important things you need to do as a landlord is compare landlord insurance.
+In many ways renting can be preferable to owning your own place.
 The dishwasher breaks, call your landlord and hope they fix it quickly.
 Need a new boiler?
 Not your problem.
 Well, at least not for your bank balance; it might be a bit cold for a bit though.

 If you are wanting to make decorative changes to your rental house, talk to your landlord.
 You might be surprised at how keen they are for you to do some basic things that will improve the overall quality of the property.
 And then you can add colours and your own style to make it feel more you.

 Whether that is by hanging wall art or using wall stickers.
 Mirrors are also a great option as they can make a small space look larger and help to bounce light around a room.
-You can either prop them on the floor, or if hanging them, just make sure to use something like Pollyfilla to fill the holes before you leave.
+You can either prop them on the floor or if hanging them, just make sure to use something like Polyfilla to fill the holes before you leave.

 If like me you manage to kill all living plants, try some succulents, or go for fake.
 Fresh flowers can also easily and quickly, brighten up rooms and hallways.
 A taller plant can help to draw attention away from other areas of a room.